SoftPerfect Network Scanner

 netscan.exe /hide /auto:"c:\desktop\result.csv"

-/live:filename.[txt|htm|xml|csv|db] is similar to the above switch.
-Unlike the /auto switch, the /live switch leaves the Network Scanner on and enables the live display.
+/live:filename.[txt|htm|xml|csv|db] is similar to the /auto switch, however the /live switch leaves the Network Scanner on and enables the live display.
 The specified file is updated after every complete round of the live scan, so the file always reflects latest changes.

 start /wait netscan.exe /hide ...

 /cols:col1;col2;col3 applies to the /auto command and exports only the specified columns to a file.
 Otherwise all visible columns are exported.
-Example: /cols:"Host Name;MAC Address".
+Example: /cols:"Host Name;MAC Address"

-/range:from-to Sets an IP address range for scanning, for example: /range:192.168.0.1-192.168.10.254.
+/range:from-to sets an IP address range for scanning, for example: /range:192.168.0.1-192.168.10.254.
 Multiple ranges should be comma-separated.
-To pass a noncontiguous IP address range, append #N, for example /range:10.64.1.1-10.64.5.10#N.
+To pass a noncontiguous IP address range, append #N, for example /range:10.64.1.1-10.64.5.10#N

-/range:type Automatically detects the current IP address range for scanning.
+/range:type automatically detects the current IP address range for scanning.
 Valid types are all, v4 and v6.
 For example, /range:v4 will detect all available IPv4 ranges.

 /wol:mac sends a Wake-On-LAN magic packet to the specified MAC address and immediately exits.
-Example: /wol:AABBCCDDEEFF.
+Example: /wol:AABBCCDDEEFF

 /wakeall sends a WOL packet to all devices configured in the WOL manager and immediately quits.